ACloudGuru-Resources/course-mastering-aws-cloudformation/README.md

 A Cloud Guru Course: Mastering CloudFormation

 ## Chapter 1 - Intro and Theory
+*Everything you need to set you up for a successful course.
+We'll quickly cover some tips when working with the AWS CLI.
+We'll then cover a brief review of the CloudFormation template anatomy including metadata, intrinsic functions, as well as exporting and importing values between templates.*

 ### Ch01_L01 – Introduction

-*Lecture Description:* Gain a high-level look at what this course has to offer.
-We’ll also give some tips for how to work thru it.
+*Take a high-level look at what this course has to offer.*

 ### Ch01_L02 – A Quick Refresher
+*A quick refresher on AWS CLI, CloudFormation fundenmentals, and navigating the AWS CloudFormation Docs.*

 1. DEMO: Working with the AWS CLI
 2. How CloudFormation works